Shabucky1812/unforgettable/README.md

 ### Display Area:
 ![Display area of unforgettable website](assets/images/unforgettable-output.png)

 The display area of the site is where the main interaction with the user occurs.
-The numbers for the user to memorise are displayed here aswell as various messages in response to user actions ('CORRECT', 'WRONG', 'FINISH').
+The numbers for the user to memorise are displayed here as well as various messages in response to user actions ('CORRECT', 'WRONG', 'FINISH').
 As the user will be spending most of their game time looking at this area, I used a very muted orange tone for the background and a solid blue for the text to create high contrast and good readability.
 The font size is very large and the characters are spaced wide so that they stand out individually, these features are important because they aid the user in remembering the numbers that flash on display quickly.
 The display box itself also has a slight shadow effect and 2 curved edges to provide a little visual interest, not enough to distract but just enough to embelish the site in a positive way.
 The display area is valuable to the user as it is the main source of interaction and responsible for the smooth running of the game loop.

 ### Input Area:
 ![Input area of unforgettable website](assets/images/unforgettable-input.png)